-The Academy continues to provide opportunities for students with trips arranged to South Africa and to Borneo.
+The Academy continues to provide opportunities for students with overseas trips.
 The Academy has continued to support charities.
-It has continued with Volunteer Africa and supported Children in Need, LOROS and Sports Relief by holding very successful fundraising events.
+It has continued with Volunteer Africa and supported Children in Need, LOROS, Action Aid and Sports Relief by holding very successful fundraising events.